NORTHERN GILA COUNTY HISTORICAL SOCIETY

 The quest for tribal recognition and land for a reservation began.

-In 1964 Doris Sturgis proposed to a committee (comprised of a representative from the Forest Service, a Bureau of Indian Affairs representative and Melton Campbell representing the people at The Camp) that a congressional appropriation be requested for the purchase of around 80 acres of private property that could be used in a land exchange with the Forest Service.
+In 1964 Doris Sturgis proposed to a committee (comprised of a representative from the Forest Service, a Bureau of Indian Affairs representative, and Melton Campbell representing the people at The Camp) that a congressional appropriation be requested for the purchase of around 80 acres of private property that could be used in a land exchange with the Forest Service.

 Many of those living at The Camp were employed in the town.
-It was important land be acquired near Payson for them to continue working.
+It was important for land to be acquired near Payson for them to continue working.
 Land at the south end of Payson was Forest Service land and a parcel across from the Camp on the east side of Highway 87 was considered a good option.

 If money for the exchange was granted, the land would be taken in trust for the group.
 The Tonto would then be organized under the Indian Reorganization Act of 1934.
 This provided for tribal members to be in charge of tribal affairs and their estate, with the Federal government acting as trustee.
 The acquired land could be owned individually or in common with other members of the tribe.